-Regarding buffets, lunch is less expensive than dinner, and do not attract the huge crowds that line up in front of the buffet at dinnertime.
+Regarding buffets, the lunch buffets are less expensive than dinner buffets, and they do not attract the huge crowds that line up at dinnertime.
 My advice is therefore to make lunch your main meal of the day.
 Some buffets are open all day, which means that there is no clear limit between lunch and dinner.
-If you come for late lunch, some of the dinner dishes will therefore also be available.
+If you come in for late lunch, some of the dinner dishes will therefore also be available, fresh from the kitchen.

-At dinnertime, you’ll probably still be full, but otherwise, grab a $6 pizza slice at Sirrico’s (New York New York), two $2 tacos at Tacos El Gordo (just north of Wynn/Encore) or a sandwich at Subway.
+At dinnertime, you’ll probably still be full, but otherwise, you can grab a $6 pizza slice at Sirrico’s (New York New York), two $2 tacos at Tacos El Gordo (just north of Wynn/Encore) or a sandwich at Subway.

 How to party

-The best way to find out about guest lists and free drinks-opportunities is by getting in touch with a promoter, which you can do even before you arrive in Vegas through Facebook, Instagram, Twitter or by visiting websites (just google “promoter, Las Vegas”).
+The best way to find out about guest lists and other free drinks-opportunities is by getting in touch with a promoter, which you can do before you arrive in Vegas through Facebook, Instagram, Twitter or by visiting websites (just google “promoter, Las Vegas”).